arunkumarramesh/Drosophila-genetic-mapping/README.md

 # Drosophila-genetic-mapping
-Goal: ...
+Goal: To map _Drosophila melanogaster_ gene region(s) containing resistance to infection by parasitic wasp _Leptopilina boulardi_.
+Previous controlled crosses identified a factor or chromosome 2.
+First step was broad mapping on chromosome 2.
+Infected 385 F2 _D. melanogaster_ flies from an backross with a resistant and suceptible parental genotype with _L. boulardi_ and recorded their resistance status as resistant or susceptible (1 or 2 in phenotype column below).
+Selected 10 insertion-deletion markers interspersed along chromosome 2 for mapping and genotyped the 385 _D. melanogaster_.
+Then, interval mapping was done using R/QTL.

+# Broad mapping
-**First step is to create a genetic map using marker segreation ratios, to see how linked markers are in current cross**
+First step is to create a genetic map using marker segreation ratios, to see how linked markers are in current cross.

 Set working directory and load library